 Our work has spanned a wide range of issues that arise in these types of cases, including:

-- Examining and responding to evidence put forth by opposing experts and counsel
+- Examining and responding to evidence put forth by opposing experts and counsel; and

 For a leading automobile manufacturer, Brattle economists estimated collusive overcharges and the volume of commerce affected by collusion among suppliers of specified auto parts and components.

 Brattle economists and an academic affiliate have been engaged by a group of defendants in class actions brought by direct and indirect purchasers of technology components for use in electronic devices in both the United States and Canada.
 Brattle is conducting an analysis of the class certification issues and any potential damages surrounding allegations of price-fixing by the technology component manufacturers.